-On behalf of the incoming committee I would like to say ‘Thank You’ to our amazing community for your on-going support.
-Your generous donations and acknowledgment of the committee’s work encourages us to continue in what may appear to be a stable and safe situation – though we remain the ever vigilant sceptic.
+On behalf of the incoming committee, I would like to say ‘Thank You’ to the amazing community for your on-going support.
+Your generous donations and acknowledgment of the committee’s work encourages us to continue in what may appear to be a stable and safe situation – though we remain the ever-vigilant sceptic.
 We continue to represent your voice at all levels of Government and at the senior level of management of the Mid North Coast Local Health District and locally at Bellingen Hospital.

 Please contact us if you have any concerns about the service or future of our Bellingen Hospital as we are your voice – loud and clear.